 Hiroshi Tada decided to focus on Aikido training after graduating from university.
 This is because he thought that the heart of aikido was the essence of Japanese culture and important to Japan's future.

-In his 20's and 30's, early every morning, he ran several miles.
-He would then strike a bundle of brushwood around 500 times, which developed his natural power.
-This was a practise shown to him by Morihei Ueshiba O'Sensei, and one that he passes on to his own students.
+In his 20's & 30's, every morning, he ran several miles.
+He then struck a bundle of brushwood around 500 times, which developed his natural power.
+This was a practice shown by Morihei Ueshiba, that he passes on to his own students.

-He taught this as a basic way of practicing striking, and also said that footwork, hand movement, and ki development through kokyu-ho practise are very important ingredients of training.
-He said that 5-6 hours of personal training every day will lead to becoming an expert.
+He taught this as a way of practicing striking, and said that footwork, hand movement, and ki development through kokyu-ho practice are very important.
+He said 5-6 hours of personal training every day leads to expertise.

 He teaches the importance of a healthy diet, and that eating and drinking are as important as correct breathing to absorb ki.
-The avoidance of excesses, like smoking and alcohol, help develop the sensitivity of the senses to make them sharp enough to notice subtle changes.
+The avoidance of excesses, like smoking and alcohol, help develop sensitivity of the senses to make them sharp.

-He thought that the reason O'Sensei didn't talk much about how to do techniques, was that the best way was to learn through the body, by doing them.
-In his classes he tries to pass on the feeling and knowledge he experienced during his own training with the founder.
+He thought O-Sensei didn't talk much about how to do techniques, was the best way was to learn through the body, by doing them.
+In his classes he tries to pass on the feeling and knowledge he experienced during training with founder.

-He said that there are many benefits to be gained from Aikido practise... spiritual aspects, understanding Japanese culture, moving meditation, ki development, becoming stronger for physical confrontation, better health.
+He said that there are many benefits to be gained from Aikido practise... spiritual aspects, understanding Japanese culture, moving meditation, ki development, becoming stronger for physical confrontation, better health - More Here